 ERIN SODERBERG lives in Minneapolis, Minnesota, with her husband, three adventure-loving kids, and a mischievous goldendoodle named Wally.
 Before becoming an author, she was a children's book editor and a cookie inventor, and she also worked for Nickelodeon.
 She has written many books for young readers, including the other books in the Puppy Pirates series and the Quirks series.
 Visit her at erinsoderberg.com.

-MAE RESPICIO's debut novel is The House That Lou Built, which received the Asian/Pacific American Library Association Honor Award in Children's Literature and was an NPR Best Book of the Year.
-Mae lives in the San Francisco Bay Area with her husband and two sons.
-Like the main character in this book, she grew up hearing Filipino folktales and history from her family--though it wasn't until much later that she learned to start asking questions.
-Find out more about her work at maerespicio.com and follow her on Twitter (@maerespicio) and Instagram (@maerespiciobooks).
+Mae Respicio writes novels full of hope and heart.
+Her debut, The House That Lou Built, received the Asian/Pacific American Library Association Honor Award in Children's Literature and was an NPR Best Book of the Year.
+Mae lives in the Bay Area suburban wild with her husband and two sons where they love hiking, hanging at the beach, and some good old fashioned family slime time.
+Visit her online at maerespicio.com, and follow her on Twitter (@maerespicio) and Instagram (@maerespiciobooks).